-Prior studies have demonstrated that labeling of children as "overweight" or "obese" is associated with either no change in BMI or increased BMI in both the short- and long-term.
+Prior studies have demonstrated that labeling of children as "overweight" or "obese" is associated with either no change in BMI or increased BMI in both the short and long term.
 For example, Madsen and colleagues (2021) reported on the impact of school-based BMI reporting on weight status and adverse outcomes among a diverse student population.
-Children in 79 California schools were cluster randomized to annual BMI screening and reporting results to parents, BMI screening only, or control (no screening or reporting).34 They found that BMI reporting had no effect on BMI z score change at 1- or 2- years' followup.
+Children in 79 California schools were cluster randomized to annual BMI screening and reporting results to parents, BMI screening only, or control (no screening or reporting).
+They found that BMI reporting had no effect on BMI z score change at 1- or 2- years' followup.
 Furthermore, they found increased weight dissatisfaction among students having BMI screened at school compared to control participants.
-Likewise, the longitudinal National Heart, Lung, and Blood Institute (NHLBI) Growth and Health Study (2018) followed 2379 girls aged 10-19 years to evaluate the effect of being labeled "too fat" by a family member, friend, or teacher on future obesity.^{35, 36} At baseline, 58 percent of girls reported being labeled and Black girls reported more weight labeling than white girls.
+Likewise, the longitudinal NHLBI Growth and Health Study (2018) followed 2,379 girls ages 10 to 19 years to evaluate the effect of being labeled "too fat" by a family member, friend, or teacher on future obesity.
+35, 36 At baseline, 58 percent of girls reported being labeled and Black girls reported more weight labeling than white girls.
 The results indicated that girls who experienced weight-based labeling at age 10 years were more likely to experience obesity at age 19 years, adjusting for baseline BMI, household income, parental education, race, and age at menarche.
 This effect was not modulated by race.
-Relatedly, the National Longitudinal Study of Adolescent Health (N = 6.523; mean age at baseline = 16 years; 58% female) found that adolescents who misperceived themselves as being overweight had greater odds of developing obesity over the 12-year followup period than adolescents who perceived their weight accurately (odds ratio = 1.41, 95% confidence interval = [1.22, 1.64]).191 Taken together, these findings suggest that labeling may be associated with no changes in weight in the short term and possibly increased weight longer term, at least in the context of the school and home.
+Relatedly, the National Longitudinal Study of Adolescent Health (N=6,523; mean age at baseline, 16 years; 58% female) found that adolescents who misperceived themselves as being overweight had greater odds of developing obesity over the 12-year followup period than adolescents who perceived their weight accurately (OR, 1.41 [95% CI, 1.22 to 1.64]).
+Taken together, these findings suggest that labeling may be associated with no changes in weight in the short term and possibly increased weight in the longer term, at least in the context of the school and home.
 We did not find information on the impact of labeling in the medical context, but these findings suggest the need to discuss children's weight in a sensitive manner.
 Further, clinicians may have a valuable role to play in helping parents avoid harmful labeling of their children.

-Association of Labeling With Unhealthy Weight Control Behaviors

-Increasing child BMI over time is correlated strongly with parental concerns about their child's weight and perceived overweight or obesity.192 Parental concern about child overweight or obesity is associated with an increased likelihood of restricting children's food intake.193 In turn, parental feeding restriction has been linked to increased child food intake and higher child body weight.194
+Association of Labeling With Unhealthy Weight Control Behaviors obesity is associated with an increased likelihood of restricting children's food intake.
+In turn, parental feeding restriction has been linked to increased child food intake and higher child body weight.